 In our quest to hire quickly, to trust someone we've had a great conversation with or to solve a critical problem at our company, we may choose to disregard warning bells, however slight they may be.
 We do so at our own peril.

 We should not aim to hire people only to work on changing them.
 We should hire the right people.
 We should learn how to read people, from the clothes they wear, the way they stand to the grip of their handshake.

-Remember than when hiring for attitude and behaviour, there is no quick fix or simple answer.
+Remember that when hiring for attitude and behavior, there is no quick fix or simple answer.
 You're looking to create situations where you can bring that candidate's attitude to the forefront.
 You're looking to ask the kind of questions that support that process.
 You're looking to bring people in, outside the typical hiring team, who can add perspective and neutrality to that process.

 All these issues make the idea of hiring a lot harder than you might want it to be.
 However, as Alan Davidson, an industrial psychologist in San Diego said, "The overarching idea is that you hire hard and then manage easy".
 That's a good plan to have.

-Editor and Program Director at Vertical Distinct, a media and learning organization, Rowena Morais is an entrepreneur, writer and podcaster.
-She helps Human Resource and Technology professionals through a variety of articles, podcasts, interviews and a range of internationally accredited and in-demand technical and professional courses offered throughout Asia Pacific and the Middle East.
-A ghostwriter and editor, you can also find out more about Rowena at www.rowenamorais.com.
-Connect with Rowena on LinkedIn, Twitter, Google+ or Facebook.
+Editor and Program Director at Vertical Distinct, a media and learning organization, Rowena Morais is an entrepreneur, writer, and podcaster.
+She helps Human Resource and Technology professionals through a variety of articles, podcasts, interviews and a range of internationally accredited and in-demand technical and professional courses offered throughout the Asia Pacific and the Middle East.